light-and-ray/awesome-alternative-uis-for-comfyui/README.md

 Link: https://nodetool.ai/

-# Category 4: Use Comfy backend as module to use its functions
+# Category 4: Use Comfy backend as a module to use its functions

 ## ● RuinedFooocus